ipalvr/Log4JDemo/README.md

 Code to create an EKS cluster and deploy vulnerable containers for Prisma Cloud Compute Demostrations

 # Prerequisites
-AWS account with Admin Access and AWS CLI configured Terraform
+AWS account with and IAM account with Admin Access and an Access Key and Secret Key.
+Configure the AWS CLI with your Access Key and Secret Key.

+Terraform

 # Create EKS Cluster

+Clone repo to a working directory and cd to the eks-cluster directory `terraform init`
+If initialzation is successful, run
+`terraform apply out="filename"`